 Yes!
 Students have email/messaging support from instructors as well as live instructor help during our office hours.
 All support is included in membership fee.

-UCode students who plan to attend university may also wish to participate in the Cornell University assessment on coding and computational thinking.
-Students who qualify through an examination will be issued a certificate directly from Cornell University.
+UCode students who plan to attend university may also wish to participate in the assessment at leading universities on coding and computational thinking.
+Students who qualify through an examination will be issued a certificate directly from leading universities.
 This is significant way to build your resume in support of your application.

 Parents receive quarterly progress reports that indicate what students have done that week and have links to student projects.

 We will assess your level and structure your starting point in the course accordingly.

 We are a membership based program where you pay a monthly membership subscription of $99.00 for up to 4 class sessions (60 minutes) a month and "Office Hours".
 This provides you with flexibility to progress according to your abilities and as your schedule permits.
 Sessions expire at the end of a billing period.
 You may "pause" your membership prior to the start of the next billing period and resume when convenient.